The Lower Mainland has hundreds of top attractions. They include museums, parks, beaches, ski hills and gardens. Below are Vancouver’s top 24 places.

-- Burnaby Village – a reconstructed historical village.
+- Burnaby Village Museum – a reconstructed historical village.

 - Capilano Suspension Bridge – an array of bridges through the trees and over the Capilano River.

-- Cleveland Dam and Capilano River Regional Park – the best views of the Lions (Vancouver’s most famous mountain peaks) and location of beautiful Capilano Reservoir, walking trails, and the Capilano River Salmon Hatchery.
+- Cleveland Dam and Capilano River Regional Park – where you’ll find the best views of the Lions (Vancouver’s most famous mountain peaks).
+It’s also home to beautiful Capilano Reservoir, walking trails, and the Capilano River Salmon Hatchery.

 - Cypress Mountain – the highest ski hill with the most terrain, lifts and vertical drop in Metro Vancouver, so a best place for snow sports in winter.

 - English Bay – Vancouver’s most famous beach, conveniently located by trendy Denman Street.

 - FlyOver Canada – a fun flight simulation attraction at Canada Place.